-figures are a guide only and should not be used to determine a wage rate as they do not consider years of experience or other factors that may influence a person's wage, and are based on weekly earnings and do not take account of variations in hours worked or paid for.
+The topics of the survey are employee earnings, working arrangements, membership to trade unions and labour hire workers, with some topics, such as trade union membership collected every second year.
+The data is used in Atlas to inform median weekly earnings by industry over time and latest median earnings figures by sex.
+It is important to note these figures are a guide only and should not be used to determine a wage rate as they do not consider years of experience or other factors that may influence a person's wage.
+They are based on weekly earnings and do not take account of variations in hours worked or paid for.
 Further, these estimates are subject to some degree of non-sampling error as respondents (or a responsible adult in the household) is asked to report earnings and they may not refer to actual pay records.
 Their purpose is for reference and cross-industry comparisons.